JDMCK/FUSE-Quote/README.md

-# FUSE_Quote
+# FUSE Quote
-An application to make quoting for FUSE easier and more efficient
+An application to make quoting for FUSE Power Washing more efficient by allowing on-site quoting and estimation.

 Purpose:
 To exist as an app on both Android and iOS to make quoting/estimating easier and more efficient.